 PAGE clause, but it has a

-OFFSET clause, which allow to move the position from where to start counting the
+OFFSET clause, which allow to move the position from where to start counting up to the

 The value of

-In the table above there is 11 and to get the first 2 rows we use the following query:
+In the table above there is 11 users and to get the first 2 users we use the following query: